Underdog Thailand Is Medical Tourism Favourite

 Surgery costs also differ drastically.
 An angioplasty costs $28,200 in the United States.
 The treatment expenses fall to $13,400 in Singapore, and in Thailand, it costs $4,200.
 That makes Thailand the most cost-effective option in this region.

-According to reports, the global medical tourism industry was valued at $11.6 billion in 2019 and will grow to $53.5 billion by 2028.
+According to reports, the global medical tourism market is projected to grow from $29.26 billion in 2024 to $137.71 billion by 2032, at a CAGR of 21.4%.
 So, unsurprisingly, hospitals are doing everything to ensure foreign patients turn to them as their first, last, and only option.

 In the pre-pandemic period, medical tourists spent $600 million in Thailand, according to the World Travel and Tourism Council.
 Even basic testing procedures such as MRIs are cheaper.
 An MRI scan in the US costs $2,611 on average, while it is priced between $250-1,100 in Thailand.
 In Singapore, it costs upwards of $1,200.